We chat to a group of apprentices about their experiences

 - gain job-specific skills

-- get time for study related to your role (usually one day a week).
+- get time for study related to your role (minimum time 20% off-the-job, or around one day a week).

 HR apprenticeships are available at two levels, allowing you to choose the one that’s right for you: